 These attributes are impacted when software applications make changes to files.
 The remainder of this article describes the impact you can expect to encounter for common SSProtect operations.

 Protection vs. Conversion vs. Encryption

 SSProtect Conversion employs temporary files and other resources to achieve its' goals, managed by configuration policies hidden from view to simplify and/ or eliminate confusion.
-If you encounter incompatibilities while using the software, contact our Support team to setup a discussion.
-This will be far more fruitful than attempting to understand the methods and realities without informed insight.
+If you encounter issues using the software, contact our Support team to review.

 Time Zones, Daylight Saving, and Integrity Protection